 - Some sulfonylureas may pose a slight risk for cardiac events.

-Sulfonylureas interact with many other drugs, and people must inform their doctor of any medications they are taking, including over-the-counter drugs or herbal supplements.
+Sulfonylureas interact with many other drugs, and people must inform their provider of any medications they are taking, including over-the-counter drugs or herbal supplements.

 Meglitinides stimulate beta cells to produce insulin.
 They include repaglinide (Prandin) and nateglinide (Starlix and generic).
 These drugs are rapidly metabolized and short-acting and therefore have a lower risk of hypoglycemia.
 If taken before every meal, they tend to mimic the normal effects of insulin after eating.
 People, then, can vary their meal times with this drug.
 These drugs often used in combination with metformin or other drugs.